 Statement on accommodations for students with disabilities

 Example: It is University policy to provide reasonable accommodations to students with disabilities.
 This publication/material is available in alternative formats to persons with disabilities upon request.
-Please contact the Disability Services office, 589-6163, Room 362 Briggs Library to discuss accommodation needs.
+Please contact the Disability Resource Center, 589-6163, Room 362 Briggs Library to discuss accommodation needs.

 Statement on classroom conduct

 Example: Students are expected to interact with the instructor and other students with respect and courtesy.
 Students should attend every class session prepared to learn and work.
 Participation in class is expected, which includes both speaking up and listening.
 Give class your full attention while here.
 Complete all assignments including the reading -- in a timely fashion.
 Do not bring cell phones or recording equipment to class without the instructor's consent.
 Students whose behavior is disruptive either to the instructor or to other students will be asked to leave.
 Students whose behavior suggests the need for counseling or other assistance may be referred to counseling services.
 Students whose behavior violates the University Student Conduct Code will be subject to disciplinary action.

 Example: Scholastic dishonesty means plagiarizing; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using test materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; altering forging, or misusing a University academic record; or fabricating or falsifying data, research procedures, or data analysis.
 In this course, a student responsible for scholastic dishonesty can be assigned a penalty up to and including an "F" or "N" for the course.
 If you have any questions regarding the expectations for a specific assignment or exam, ask.